Albanese maps for open algebraic spaces: The case of algebraic groups

 \begin{proposition} \mylabel{albanese map is equivariant} Let $H\subset G$ be a smooth connected subgroup scheme.
 Then the Albanese map $f:G\ra\Alb_{G/k}$ is equivariant with respect to the $H$-actions. \end{proposition}

 \proof We have to verify that the graph $\Gamma_f\subset G\times\Alb_{G/k}$ is $H$-stable, where $H$ acts diagonally.
 In light of Theorem \ref{base change}, it suffices to treat the case that $k$ is separably closed.
 Let $H'\subset H$ be the stabilizer of the graph.
-From the universal property of Albanese maps, we see that the inclusion $H'(k)\subset H(k)$ is an equality.
+Each element $\sigma\in H(k)$ defines a translation automorphism $\sigma:G\ra G$.
+From the universal property of Albanese maps, it induces a compatible automorphism of the Albanese variety; it follows that the inclusion $H'(k)\subset H(k)$ is an equality.
 Since $H$ is smooth, the set $H(k)$ is dense, and thus the inclusion of the closed set $H'$ is an equality.

 Note that for reduced but non-smooth $H$, the regular locus $\Reg(H)$ is open and dense, but contains no rational point (\cite{Fanelli; Schroeer 2020a}, Corollary 2.6), and it can easily happen that the group $H(k)$ is trivial (\cite{Schroeer; Tziolas 2023}, Section 8).